rveltz/Tractography.jl/docs/src/index.md

 ## 🧑‍💻 Other softwares

-Similar algorithms as the one provided here are implemented in the python package
+Similar algorithms as the ones provided here are implemented in the python package

 [https://gitlab.inria.fr/cronos/software/tractography](https://gitlab.inria.fr/cronos/software/tractography)